jeffreysorgen/golf-club-sensors/README.md

 **Physical Development Stages:**

-During the first physical stage of development, the device will be directly connected to the computer, having all sensor readings show in the Serial Monitor.
+During the first physical stage of development, the device will be directly connected to the computer, having all sensor readings shown in the Serial Monitor.
 Later the system is configured to collect the data onto an SD card or a folder on the computer.

 In the second physical stage of development, a second device (another Nano33BLESense) will be employed, receiving the data transmitted to it by the first device via BLE.
 This second device is connected to the computer and functions the same way as had already been configured.